-47 The UK PO dropped suddenly to €277 billion in 2015 from €408 bn in 2014.
+&lt;sup>48 The UK PO dropped suddenly to €277 billion in 2015 from €408 bn in 2014.
 This resulted from large-scale amortisation of 2008 UK issuances.
 The yearly UK issuance peaked at €256 billion in 2008 and then fell to €89 billion in 2009.
-48 A funding crisis in 2012, especially with regard to USD funding, changed the attitude of French banks to the diversification of funding sources.
+A funding crisis in 2012, especially with regard to USD funding, changed the attitude of French banks to the diversification of funding sources.
 Nevertheless, securitisation in France has been mainly motivated by creating collateral for ECB funding.

-progressive decline.
+Date: 10.11.2022 | Number: 22-65a SA Output Floors and Securitisation progressive decline.
 Faced with this fact, buy-side institutions (banks, insurance companies, pension funds, asset managers) are unlikely to allocate new personnel resources or capital to this financial instrument without fundamental changes in the market or regulatory environments.